csirmaz-lit/Primus-Vittason/book.md

 It is illuminating to consider what or who can satisfy these requirements.
 Memory, surprisingly, can be quite universal -- even a piece of rock can be said to have a “memory” of things that happened to it (like chips missing or discoloration) as physical interactions will change its physical make-up.
 In fact, any physical interaction, by definition, will do so.

 We may consider here, as a possible counter-example, completely reversible processes, which, once reversed, would leave the rock in its initial state.
-But it is very very unlikely that this could occur, as it is very very unlikely that the atoms of a rock, once disturbed (or simply moving about) can ever return to the same positions.
+But it is very unlikely that this could occur, as it is unlikely that the atoms of a rock, once disturbed (or simply moving about) can ever return to the same positions.

-With this kind of “memory,” it is clear that the information carrier that records the events is the rock itself; that memory is “at” the same point in space as the “body” of the rock.
-And we have already argued that human memory is localized in the brain.
+With this kind of memory, it is clear that the information carrier that records the events is the rock itself; that memory is at the same point in space as the “body” of the rock.
+And we have already argued that human memory, in a similar fashion, is localized in the body, and in particular in the brain.

-***** vvvv TODO

-For completeness, let me clarify that it is not allowed for the memory to “remember” other interactions with the world that did not happen through the body, as then the feeling of Entrapment would not arise.
+For completeness, it is important to clarify that it is not allowed for the memory to “remember” other interactions with the world that did not happen through the body, as then the feeling of Entrapment would not arise.
 On the one hand, this is consistent with regarding the memory as part of the body, for what else the body, a physical system would remember than the things that happened to it?
-On the other hand, creating fake memories where we experience something that happened to a different person (this being the main function of art) is actually one of the ways in which one attempts to escape the feeling of Entrapment.
-To face Entrapment and give rise to the Experience, one must purge the mind of such fake memories.
+On the other hand, creating fake memories where we experience something that happened to a different person (this being the main function of art according to Representism) is actually one of the ways in which one attempts to escape the feeling of Entrapment.

+As Primus put it later, “To face Entrapment and give rise to the Experience, one must purge the mind of such fake memories.

+“Of course, they are not fake in the sense that information about another person, say, in a story or movie, reaches us as part of some physical interaction like sound and light.
+But then we focus on this other person almost as on ourselves, and regards their experiences as our experiences, thereby effectively escaping the temporal and spatial limits of our bodies.
+I call this **dilution.** This is extremely helpful as we can acquire much more experience -- knowledge — as we could directly gather.
+And this is actually our main mode of existence.
+This is what we do when we read a novel, a magazine, a post from a friend, when we chat to someone.

+“The flip side of this is that this mode masks our limits and the true nature of Entrapment.
+This is why we must step out of this mode to achieve the Experience.”

+# ***

 Let us move to cognition, more specifically, to the kind of cognition required for Entrapment.
 I do not believe we have a clear definition of what cognition is, or when we can say that something possesses it.
 The best we can do is, again, to fall back on a kind of Turing test, which in effect says that (a) humans have cognition, (b) something else has cognition if it is sufficiently similar to a human (in some way relevant for cognition, whatever that may be).
 But there is a catch.

-We may generally like a definition of cognition that says that rocks do not think (and do not die when we turn them into countertops), but can we say for sure that crows, dogs or elephants do not reflect on their past experiences, or fear or, however unlikely, think about death?
+We may generally like a definition of cognition that says that rocks do not think (and do not die when we turn them into countertops), but can we say for sure that crows, dogs or elephants do not reflect on their past experiences, or fear, or, however unlikely, think about death?
 What would make us absolutely certain that trees do not have some kind of cognitive powers, which may be the right ones to experience Entrapment?
 The problem with the Turing test-based definition of cognition is that once an object or organism is unable to communicate its thoughts or feelings to us humans, it is immediately rendered insufficiently human-like and fails the test.
 For how would we even have a glimpse of the existence of these thoughts if we receive no information of them?
 Dogs and trees may well contemplate death, but until we find a better way to communicate, we will never know.

 And what is the location of cognition, at least the human one?
 We can use the same argument as above, namely, that an injury to the brain can affect one's cognitive abilities, so it is the brain, a part of the body, that must be doing the thinking.

+# ***

 Primus took a glance at his watch.
 He had time for a little detour.